Perturbation Space#

 As the individual perturbations already clustered nicely before the control difference was calculated, we do not see a big difference in the UMAP embedding in terms of clustering.
 We can observe that the perturbations with the same gene programme cluster a bit more densely than before.
 We also note one “Granulocyte apoptosis” perturbation that is situated in the “Pioneer factors” cluster, which could be worth investigating further.

 The multilayer perceptron (MLP) classifier embedding method trains a neural network based classifier to predict which perturbation has been applied to each cell.
-Once the training has finished, we obtain the representations of the last layer as embedding of the perturbations.
+Once training has finished, we extract the activations of the penultimate layer for every cell and average them per perturbation, yielding one embedding per perturbation.

 ps = pt.tl.MLPClassifierSpace()

 Next, we will create and train the model using the compute method.
 The method accepts different hyperparameters related with the architecture of the model such as hidden_dim, dropout, batch_norm, etc. Training hyperparameters such as batch_size, test_split_size, validation_split_size can also be changed.
-The compute method trains the model, using GPU if available, and returns the embeddings of the data.
-The embeddings are the representation of each cell in the last layer of the neural network, which has a size of 256, as we define in the parameter hidden_dim.
-Hence, the embeddings represent a lower dimensional representation of the data.
+The compute method trains the model, using the GPU if available, and returns one embedding per perturbation.
+Each embedding is the averaged penultimate-layer representation of all cells of that perturbation, with a size of 256 as defined by the last entry of hidden_dim.

 adata,